top of page

 Tirumala petiverana ((upper and underside, males and females similar)

-There are 16 species described within this genus and all are found exclusively within the Afrotropical region: Five species have been recorded from Semuliki: A. niavius, A. tartarea, A. hecate, A. albimaculata and A. crawshayi.
+Genus Amauris.
+There are 16 species described within this genus and all are found exclusively within the Afrotropical region: Five species have been recorded from Semuliki: Amauris niavius, A. tartarea, A. hecate, A. albimaculata and A. crawshayi.
 As these species weren't particularly targeted for recording purposes their abundance and distribution is not as well known as the fruit-feeding assemblage species.

 Amauris niavius.jpeg